placek/pair_on_docker/README.md

     mysupercomputer
     $ ssh -p <port> pair@mysupercomputer.office.binarapps.com

+###### Note (using external tunneling)

 If you are not able to use the VPN you can tunnel the SSH session via [ngrok](https://ngrok.com).

+###### Note (known hosts problem)

+Since docker containers based on the `reg01.binarapps.com/placek/pair_on_docker:latest` may have different host keys (generated with `ssh-keygen` during building the image) there can appear the problem with caching those keys on every client machine.

+By default hosts keys are being kept in `~/.ssh/known_hosts` and they are being appended to this file on very first connenction to host.

+After the pair programming session will be launched on docker container every client will add it's host key to `known_hosts`.
+But later when container bases on other image the host key will differ and `ssh` will cowardly disconnect throwing a warning.
+We can avoid it by removing the kept key from `~/.ssh/known_hosts`.

+On the other hand we can just launch `ssh` in "non-checking-known-host mode", using:

+    ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -p <port> pair@<your_ip>

 #### Stoping session